sbidoul/pip-deepfreeze/README.rst

    Usage: pip-df [OPTIONS] COMMAND [ARGS]...

    A simple pip freeze workflow for Python application developers.

    Options:
-     -p, --python PYTHON           The python executable to use.
+     -p, --python, --py PYTHON     The python executable to use.
 Determines the python environment to work on.
-Defaults to the 'python' executable found in PATH.
+Defaults to the 'py' or 'python' executable found in PATH.
      -r, --project-root DIRECTORY  The project root directory.  [default: .]
+     --version                     Show the version and exit.
      -v, --verbose
      --install-completion          Install completion for the current shell.
      --show-completion             Show completion for the current shell, to copy it or customize the installation.
      --help                        Show this message and exit.

    Commands: